Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lectures/lecture-js-classes-getters-setters.md

 ```

 ### Key Points:
 - **Getters** are used to get the value of a property.
+Notice, the getter doesn't define any parameters, and must return a value.
 - **Setters** are used to update or modify the value of a property, often with validation.
+Notice, setters must define a single parameter, and can't return a value.

 ---